 Trials are conducted on Monday through Friday.
 Jury trials generally will begin on Tuesday.
 Counsel are expected to be present in court in advance of the start time on trial days.
 Subject to the Court's availability, after the first trial day trials normally commence at 8:00 a.m. and continue through approximately 2:00 p.m., with two 15- minute breaks.
 Occasionally, trial days may also consist of 8:30 a.m. to 12:30 p.m. and 1:45 p.m. to 5:00 p.m. sessions.
 The Court establishes the schedule for trials at the commencement of each trial week.

 The parties are required to exchange proposed jury instructions before the final pretrial conference, and the attorneys must submit a stipulated set of instructions and proposed voir dire questions at least one week before the commencement of the trial.
 Boilerplate instructions should not be included.
 Counsel may contact the case manager for the Court's standard instructions and voir dire questions.
 The Court gives the jury preliminary instructions before final argument, and after final argument charges the jury with respect to the manner of their deliberations.
 If the parties are unable to stipulate to all proposed instructions, disagreements will be discussed and resolved by the Court at the charge conference.
-The joint instructions must be submitted together with a computer disk compatible with Corel WordPerfect 12.
+The joint instructions must be submitted together with a computer disk or flash drive compatible with the current version of Word.
 All computer media submitted to Court must be certified as virus free.

 Civil Jury Instructions Boiler Plate

 Proposed instructions and voir dire questions are to be submitted to Chambers (and not e-filed) in accordance with the deadline set at the final pretrial conference.
 Standard and boiler-plate instructions and voir dire should not be included.
 Counsel may contact the case manager for the Court's standard instructions and voir dire questions.
-Proposed jury instructions must be submitted together with a computer disk compatible with Corel WordPerfect 12.
+Proposed jury instructions must be submitted together with a computer disk or flash drive compatible with the current version of Word.
 The Court encourages the parties to stipulate that alternate jurors will be identified at the conclusion of the trial at random (by lot).
 If such a stipulation is reached and made on the record, peremptory challenges normally limited to alternates may be exercised with respect to the entire jury panel.
 The Court gives the jury preliminary instructions before final argument, and after final argument charges the jury with respect to the manner of their deliberations.

 Criminal Jury Instructions Boiler Plate

 Proposed findings of fact and conclusions of law are required to be submitted at least one week before trial.
 Each fact should be listed in a separate paragraph supported by a citation to an exhibit or a witness's testimony.
-The parties are required to provide the Court with a copy of proposed findings of fact and conclusions of law on computer disk compatible with Corel WordPerfect 12.
+The parties are required to provide the Court with a copy of proposed findings of fact and conclusions of law on a computer disk or flash drive compatible with the current version of Word.